fmay/cc-js-intro-1-variables/.guides/sections.md

 ##Choosing names for variables
 Your variable names ...

-- may *not* have spaces in the name (`box width` would be invalid)
+- may *not* have spaces in the name (`box width` would be invalid).
-- may not have any special characters like !, @, £, $, %, ^, &, *, (, ) etc. Basically you should restrict names to upper or lower case characters
+- may not have any special characters like !, @, £, $, %, ^, &, *, (, ) etc.
+- Basically you should restrict names to upper or lower case characters and numbers.
-- they may not *start* with a number but *may* contain numbers (`1color` is not valid, but `color1` is valid)
+- they may not *start* with a number but *may* contain numbers (`1color` is not valid, but `color1` is valid).
-- they may contain the '_' character (`color_1`, for example)
+- they may contain the '_' character (`color_1`, for example).

 ##Naming conventions
 There are a couple of variable naming conventions you can use.
 You should choose one and then stick to it so you have consistency.

-`circleColor` is the author's personal favorite, where the first word is lower case and the other words (if there are any) has their first character upper case.
+`circleColor` is my personal favorite, where the first word is lower case and the other words (if there are any) have their first character upper cased.
 `circle_color` is also fairly popular

+---
+title: A bit more ...
+files: []
+editable: false
+layout: ""

+---
 ##Using variables
 Now look at the above code example again and look at where the variables `width` and `height` are actually used.

 You can see that they have been used

-- to create the width and height of the drawing area canvas and
+- to create the width and height of the drawing area canvas.
 - to create the rectangle we draw into the canvas.

 You can see that we have used our variable definitions here